Our latest video roundup of new toothbrush technology

 Naturally, it’s not going to clean your teeth as quickly as the above mouthpiece toothbrushes, but its footprint on the planet is much lower, and should you be away from a power point for an extended period, you’ll still be able to use a powered toothbrush.

 Although funded in late 2017, it was due to begin shipping in 2018.
-As of early 2021, 3 years after funding, it still has not shipped due to delays.
-Late 2021 is the revised shipping date.
+As of spring 2022, nearly 5 years after funding, it still has not shipped due to delays.

 Making use of light therapy technology to kill bacteria on the teeth and gums, Bristl has 3 modes of light (blue, red and purple) to help achieve better oral health.